bitpay/bitcore/README.md

 Full Node
 =========

-Full Node is a javascript implementation of bitcoin, forked from bitcore, intended to satisfy certain goals:
+Full Node is a javascript implementation of bitcoin, forked from bitcore2, intended to satisfy certain goals:

 1) Support ease-of-use by being internally consistent.
 It should not be